Investment

 Say you decide to manage the property yourself – finding tenants is not as easy as it may seem, even when many people are looking for a home to rent.
 How do you know you have chosen the best tenant?

-There is an element of risk as even when you complete a screening process, conduct financial background checks, and undergo routine checkups, and the tenants may still not be a good fit.
+There is an element of risk, as even after completing a screening process, conducting financial background checks, and undergoing routine checkups, the tenants may still not be a good fit.

 No longer can you evict your tenants – even when they haven’t paid the rent regularly.
-There is a hefty legal procedure that you as a landlord need to follow before being able to get the tenants out of your property so you can start the process of tenant selection again.
+You, as a landlord, need to follow a hefty legal procedure before getting the tenants out of your property so you can start the tenant selection process again.

 Using a property manager with experience with tenant selection and the local tenancy law and agreement can make a world of difference to your success with a rental property.